Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Experiments

-In Figure~\ref{fig:separate_vs_dual_bellman} (left), we illustrate the deficiencies of regular quantile and expectile dynamic programming.
-Quantile function learning is sample-inefficient and fails to approximate the distribution within the given evaluation budget.
-However, we observe that the distribution information is propagated correctly through temporal difference updates, since the quantile functions estimated at each state coincide.
+In Figure~\ref{fig:separate_vs_dual_bellman}, we instantiate the problem in a typical dynamic programming setting, to illustrate the deficiencies of regular quantile and expectile dynamic programming.
+We can observe (left) that quantile function learning is sample-inefficient and fails to approximate the distribution within the given evaluation budget.\footnote{In this figure, we learn quantile and expectile functions parameterized by neural networks, as opposed to Figure~\ref{fig:separate_vs_dual_regression} where each statistic is learned independently from others.
+This explains why the quantile function's appearance is smoother in this figure.} However, the distribution information is propagated correctly through temporal difference updates, since the quantile functions estimated at each state coincide.
 In contrast, the expectile function collapses to the mean as the error propagates from $s_4$ to $s_1$.
 This is due to the fact that expectile values at the next state-action pair cannot be used as pseudo-samples of the return distribution $Z(s_{t+1})$~\citep{er-dqn}.
-Finally, Figure \ref{fig:separate_vs_dual_bellman} (right) shows that our dual training method, where the pseudo-samples of $Z(s',a')$ are the estimated quantiles $Z_\theta(s_{t+1}, m_\phi(\tau))$, solves both issues: the expectile function does not collapse anymore and the quantile function approximation is more accurate.
+Finally, Figure \ref{fig:separate_vs_dual_bellman} (right) shows that our dual training method, where the pseudo-samples of $Z(s',a')$ are the estimated quantiles $Z_\theta(s_{t+1}, m_\phi(\tau))$, solves both issues: the expectile function does not collapse anymore and the quantile function approximation is an accurate estimation of the inverse CDF.